cbfrance/christopherbfrance.com/source/2006-06-29-the-reality-of-the-open-source-desktop-in-developing-world.html.markdown

 Great, reveling post about the remaining difficulty of running Ubuntu (the "sexiest" open source Windows-killer yet) in Ethopia by Andrew Heavens over at Meskel Square.

 <blockquote class="large">
 There is one thing that the bright-eyed fans of Ubuntu and its kind never tell you.
-That is that if you install it on to an old Windows machine in a country where dial-up internet connections are still the only way -- then you are in for a rough, rough ride.
+That is that if you install it on to an old Windows machine in a country where dial-up internet connections are still the only way &mdash; then you are in for a rough, rough ride.
 </blockquote>

 Read the rest of the <a href=http://www.meskelsquare.com/archives/2006/06/ubuntu_the_diff.html#more">post</a>.
 Via <a href="http://www.ethanzuckerman.com/blog/"> Zuckerman </a>.